filipy94/my-portfolio/README.md

 # My Portfolio :speech_balloon:

-This project is part of the FreeCodeCamp's Front End Certification.
+This project is a personal challange.
 It was built using [React](https://reactjs.org/) library.

 ## Functionality :white_check_mark: